Knowledge graphSettings

 It is impossible in the partially synchronous network model to implement a read/write data object that guarantees Availability and Atomic consistency in all executions (even those in which messages are lost).

-Note: The rest of the paper discusses Delayed-t consistency in partially synchronous systems, a compromise that relaxes freshness guarantees.
+Note: the rest of the paper covers Delayed-t consistency for partially synchronous systems — a compromise that deliberately relaxes freshness guarantees in order to win back some availability.

 Related chapters